BuddiesOfBudgie/budgie-wayland-session/README.md

 # Budgie Wayland session

-This project contains the scripts and data files for setting up the Budgie Desktop to run in a Wayland environment.
+This project contains various scripts and data files used by the Buddies of Budgie team to facilitate **testing** Budgie Desktop against a wide range of Wayland compositors.

+### Important

+**None** of the compositors referenced in this repository should be viewed as endorsed by the team for use with Budgie Desktop.
+Budgie Desktop may not function fully or at all with any compositors referenced in this repository.

+You will receive **no** assistance nor issue resolution for any compositor that is not considered to be supported by the team.
+In the event a compositor is viewed by the team as suitable for use with Budgie Desktop, any files related to it shall be moved to budgie-desktop itself.

-## Requirements
+## Layout

-There are a number of runtime requirements for various aspects of this project:

-### Desktop
+### desktop/

+This contains various session files and any supplemental files used to get Budgie Desktop to _potentially_ function or run with a range of compositors, for example:

+- [KWin] (`kwin_wayland`)
+- [Magpie v1] ("v1" development branch)
+- [Miriway]

+**Requirements:**

-This requires [Budgie Desktop] and [Magpie v1].
+- [Budgie Desktop]

-Additionally, we make available sessions for Kwin (`kwin_wayland`) and Miriway.
-These are strictly for development / testing purposes and should not be considered officially supported by Buddies of Budgie.
-You will receive no assistance nor issue resolution for any compositor other than Magpie V1.
+- When using [Magpie v1], v1 branch is required.
 - When using [KWin], KWin 6.0.0 or newer is required.
 - When using [Miriway], Miriway 24.10 or newer is required.

+### initial-setup/

+This contains any files used to test Anaconda Initial Setup with magpie ("v1" development branch) in kiosk mode.
+Do **not** build or use this unless you are intentionally performing magpie v1 testing with Anacoda Initial Setup specifically.

+**Requirements:**

+- [Magpie v1]
+- [Anaconda Initial Setup] 0.3.99 or newer.

-### SDDM
+### sddm/

+This contains any files used to test SDDM with magpie ("v1" development branch).
+Do **not** build or use this unless you are intentionally performing magpie v1 testing with SDDM specifically.

+**Requirements:**

+- [Magpie v1]
-This requires [SDDM] 0.21.0 and [Layer Shell Qt] 6.0.0 or newer.
+- This requires [SDDM] 0.21.0 and [Layer Shell Qt] 6.0.0 or newer.
 SDDM needs to be built with Qt 6 for both the core and the greeter.

-### Anaconda Initial Setup (optional)

-If your distribution ships [Anaconda Initial Setup], you need version 0.3.99 or newer.

 # Licensing